palacms/palacms/README.md

 ### 🏠 **Self-Hosted Freedom**

 - Run on your own infrastructure with PocketBase
-- No vendor lock-in or monthly fees
 - Your data stays under your control
+- Site served as static files

 ## 🎯 Perfect For